kiwicopple/paul.copplest.one/docs/knowledge/finance/convertible-notes.md

 ## Possible criteria

+**Discount**

+TLDR: A higher discount is better for the investor.

 **Valuation Cap**

 TLDR: A lower valuation cap is better for the investor.

-**Discount**

-TLDR: A higher discount is better for the investor.
+The size of the benefit depends on the valuation of the business in the next round.

 ## Example scenarios